AdobeDocs/experience-manager-cloud-service.en/help/forms/configure-submit-action-azure-blob-storage.md

 When you submit the form, the data is saved in the specified Azure Storage container configuration.
 Folder structure to save data is `/configuration_container/form_name/year/month/date/submission_id/data`.

-## Best Practices

-* Implement proper access controls and permissions to manage the users who can submit data or access the stored data in Azure Storage.

 ## Related Articles

 {{af-submit-action}}